Highlights

 80

-Wondering where to stream 'The 400 Blows' at home?
-Below, you’ll find platforms and services with rental, purchase, and subscription options, so you can find the right fit.
+Wondering where to stream 'The 400 Blows' right from your couch?
+We’ve rounded up streaming services and cable providers with rental, purchase, and subscription options, so you can pick what works best for you.
 As of now in the US, 'The 400 Blows' is available on HBO Max Amazon Channel, TCM, HBO Max, Criterion Channel, Apple TV Store, Prime Video, YouTube, Google Play Movies, Kanopy to rent, buy, or stream with a subscription.

-Here are some helpful extras before you press play about the Les Films du Carrosse, Sédif Productions drama flick.
+Here are a few important points to remember about the Les Films du Carrosse, Sédif Productions drama flick.
 The 400 Blows starring Jean-Pierre Léaud, Claire Maurier, Albert Rémy, Georges Flamant has a NR rating, a runtime of about 1 hr 39 min.
 The release date of the movie is November 16th, 1959.
-The movie received a user score of 80/100 on TMDb, which was generated using reviews from 2,285 active users.
+The movie received a user score of 80/100 on TMDb, which reflects reviews from 2,299 engaged users.

 'The 400 Blows' Release Dates